scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 represent more complex figures.

-A typical figure does not present data using a single representation but allows comparison between data or order to illustrate similarities or differences between different aspects of the data.
+A typical figure does not present data using a single representation but allows comparison between data in order to illustrate similarities or differences between different aspects of the data.
 In other words, a typical figure is a single object composed of many visual representations combined together.
 HoloViews makes it trivial to